palaogn/Programming-Interactivity-slides/content/class-7-javascript-fundamentals.md

 JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.

+Note:
+- JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.

 ---

 ## Roles